MongoDB

 To enable authentication, type:

-and add authorization: enabled
+Uncomment security: and add authorization: enabled below it (and

 don't forget to put two spaces before the second line).
 It should look